gskishan004/Reinforcement-Learning-for-Stock-Market-Prediction/Readme.md

 ### Flag Information
-* "-p", "--policy"	default = "MlpPolicy" 	--> RL Policy
-* "-a", "--algorithm"	default = "PP02"		--> Optimization algorithm
 * "-l", "--load"		default = "no_path" 	--> Only load the model
 * "-v", "--verbose"		default = 1				--> Flag for verbose either 1 or 0

 ### To-Do:
 * general-
-	* Add more params to reward function
+	* reward = net worth ?
-	* Add more policies to the list - Currenly working policy is MLPPolicy
+	* add a feature to run multiple bots
 * env-
 	* Add Connection to RabbitMQ

 ### Fixed/ Done
 * general-
+	* Moved policy to config file
+	* Added TF3
 	* Added option to start agent with a specified observation window in config.ini
 	* Added config.ini to reduce the number of flags
 	* Added Hold Option